What Are the Most Common Types of Employment Litigation?

 “For example, if a female employee has a male supervisor who is sexually inappropriate, and the conditions of the workplace change because of this discrimination, then even if that employee hasn’t lost her job, she may have a claim for a hostile work environment.”

-Lavigne adds that employment litigation lawyers “also deal with issues involving equal pay and the disparate treatment of employees due to their personal characteristics or inclusion in a protected class.”
+Lavigne adds that employment attorneys “also deal with issues involving equal pay and the disparate treatment of employees due to their personal characteristics or inclusion in a protected class.”

-In addition to problems related to employment discrimination and employer retaliation, there are other issues you could face as an employee, including:
+In addition to employment discrimination claims and employer retaliation, there are other issues you could face as an employee, including:

 In getting a legal consultation, the “worst case is that the lawyer will say they don’t think you have a claim,” says Lavigne.
 But you want to avoid missing the opportunity to take legal action entirely.
 “I have had people call me and say that something started 10 years ago, but the statute of limitations is two years, so I can’t do anything,” says Lavigne.

 Deadlines are critical throughout the entire process.
-For example, suppose you want to file an employment discrimination lawsuit in federal court.
-In that case, you must first go through administrative procedures with the Equal Employment Opportunity Commission (EEOC) and obtain a right-to-sue letter.
-Going through this process takes time and can count down the clock to the statute of limitations.
+For example, suppose you want to file an employment discrimination lawsuit.
+In many states, you must first go through administrative procedures with the U.S. Equal Employment Opportunity Commission (EEOC) and obtain a right-to-sue letter.
+Going through this process takes time and counts down the clock on the statute of limitations.

 “Over the years, many employers have required employees to sign arbitration agreements, giving up their rights to file a lawsuit,” Lavigne says.
 “Many arbitration agreements are very specific that the employee is giving up statutory rights, meaning they give up the protections of the law against discrimination, et cetera.
 So, knowing whether there’s an arbitration agreement in place is something you would want to know very early on.”